CTA-K12/DynamoForm/doc/DynamoForm-selectize.md

         ]
       };

-      // Returns your custom data, or a sub-set of it, using the
+      // Return your custom data, or a sub-set of it, using the
       // data-load-resultSet-key and data-load-resultSet-limit attributes
       // specified on your element.
       if (null !== loadKey) {